Caring For your Pomeranian, Pom Information, Pomeranian Health, Pomeranian Puppy Care, Puppies

 • Dependent on mother for food and elimination.

-• If the canine mother is unavailable, human interactions must occur to provide warmth, food, and elimination.
+• If the canine mother is unavailable, human interaction is necessary to provide warmth, food, and assistance with elimination.

 • Dependent on the breeder for a warm environment.